 1. What factors contributed to the fall of airdrops in 2024?

-Stronger regulatory barriers, poor-quality projects, and general decreasing interest by users-all these contributed to the less practical and less popular airdrop in 2024.
+Stronger regulatory barriers, poor-quality projects, and decreasing user interest all contributed to the less practical and popular airdrop in 2024.

 1. How does poor planning contribute to airdrop failure?

-Unclear goals, inefficient mechanisms of distribution, or missing retention that engages users-these are usually the points culminating into reasons for the failure of airdrop in 2024.
+Unclear goals, inefficient distribution mechanisms, or missing retention that engages users are usually the points culminating in reasons for the failure of airdrop in 2024.

 1. What were the main problems with the best unsuccessful airdrops of 2024?